 We have explored some of the ideas behind the Press in an essay in the December 2012 edition of Westerly, entitled ‘Hallowing Dark Diamonds’ There’s also an essay about the Press in the November 2012 edition of Sotto (on the Australian Poetry website):

-We operate very happily now from our new garden studio on Minsterly Road, near Ocean Beach.
+We operate from our studio on Minsterly Road, near Ocean Beach.
 With the help of friends, the Arab has been recently persuaded to join us.

 Alison Kershaw is a painter & printmaker based at the Butter Factory Studios in Denmark.
 Graham Kershaw is an architect and author.
 Simon Parry is a scholar and a gentleman.